boxwise/boxwise-react/README.md

        <img width="105" height="35" alt="JWT Auth for open source projects" src="https://cdn.auth0.com/oss/badges/a0-badge-dark.png"></a>

 # Boxwise react client

+**THIS PROJECT WAS ARCHIVED ON OCTOBER 6, 2020.
+ITS CONTENTS HAVE INCORPORATED INTO THE MONOREPO: [BOXWISE/BOXTRIBUTE](https://github.com/boxwise/boxtribute)**

 This is the FE repo for the new mobile web-app of Boxwise.
 It goes with the BE Flask app at [boxwise-flask](https://github.com/boxwise/boxwise-flask).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).